Omni-rs/examples/examples/evm-local-signing-with-propagation/README.md

 # EVM: Local Signing with Propagation

-This example demonstrates how to sign an EVM transaction using a local signer from a NEAR contract and propagate the transaction to the EVM Chain (local network from the OmniBox).
+This example demonstrates how to sign an EVM transaction that is encoded within a NEAR contract but using a local signer and propagate the transaction to the EVM Chain (local network from the OmniBox).

 ## Overview